 Glenn Dubin, who has a net worth of nearly $2 billion, is the founder, Chairman and CEO of a New York-based investment management firm, Highbridge Capital Management.
 The firm is majority-owned by JPMorgan Chase (NYSE:JPM).
 With $29 billion in assets under management, Highbridge Capital Management operates as a diversified investment firm that manages hedge funds, traditional asset management products and longer-term debt and equity investments.

-We recently wrote about Dubin's top portfolio picks, including Cosan Ltd. (CZZ), MetLife Inc. (MET), and Lowe's Companies (LOW).
+We recently wrote about Dubin's top portfolio picks, including Cosan Ltd. (NYSE:CZZ), MetLife Inc. (NYSE:MET), and Lowe's Companies (NYSE:LOW).
 In its latest 13-F filing with the Securities and Exchange Commission, Dubin's hedge fund revealed several new long positions.
 Here is a quick look at four such new dividend-paying picks in Glenn Dubin's portfolio: